EmperorJack/Lunarcy-Repo/README.md

 Libraries:
 - Processing and OpenGL for renderering.
-- Minim audio library for processing.
 - Saito OBJ loader for processing.
-- XStream for XML loading and saving.
+- gson for map and gamestate loading and saving.

-Special thanks to our favourite spinning ogre!

-Lunarcy
+# Instructions

 Pre-Game setup,
 The jar does not run, use these steps to get it working.